Consumer Insights

 By Type Insights

-Based on type, gun-based close-in weapon systems account for a significant share in the market.
-This can be attributed to the growing demand for various gun-based CIWS, including AK_630, Pantsir-M, DARDO, Goalkeeper CIWS, Kashtan CIWS, and Myriad CIWS, among others.
-The Kashtan CIWS is likely to gain traction in the forecast period, owing to its high ammunition storage and various advantages, including its ability to protect ships against ASMs, anti-radar missiles, and aerial threats from the aircraft, among others, which can enhance close-in weapon systems (CIWS) industry revenue.
+Based on type, gun-based close-in weapon systems are held to a prominent share in the market.
+The reason for this is due to the rising demand for various types of gun-based CIWSs, including AK_630, Pantsir-M, DARDO, Goalkeeper CIWS, Kashtan CIWS, and Myriad CIWS, among others.
+The Kashtan CIWS is likely to find its place in the forecast period due to its high ammunition storage and various other advantages, including its ability to protect ships against ASMs, anti-radar missiles, and aerial threats from the aircraft, among others, which can enhance close-in weapon systems (CIWS) industry revenue.
 It can also engage smaller vessels and ground targets.
+Meanwhile, missile-based CIWS are expected to offer growth to the market on account of cheap alternatives being developed for the costly missile-based CIWS.
+The 9M337 Sosna-R, for example is an effective but cheaper alternative to the tor missile system and Pantsir-S1.

 By Platform Insights